C-Level Leadership: 5 Proven Tips To Prepare Yourself

 Look at who your firm’s 5-10 largest shareholders are.
 Are they institutional shareholders or individuals?
 Are the institutional holders doing so because your firm is part of an index or have they taken an active position?
 Have they invested for growth (stock price appreciation) or value (dividend payments).

-All of these mechanisms will give you a better sense of how your chief executive officers and chief financial officers are managing your company’s relationship with the Street and investor base.
+All of these mechanisms will give you a better sense of how your chief business officers and chief financial officers are managing your company’s relationship with the Street and investor base.

 4. Work out your rough spots